Murray-Watt/java/documents/concurrencyTutorials.md

 In Java, the synchronized keyword can be considered a basic form of lock.
 It provides a simple and convenient way to achieve mutual exclusion in multithreaded programs.
 When a method or block is marked as synchronized, only one thread can execute it at a time, preventing concurrent access to shared resources.
 While not as flexible or powerful as the explicit lock classes (ReentrantLock, ReadWriteLock, etc.), synchronized can be sufficient for many synchronization needs.

+## Thread-Safe Collections in Java

+Java provides several thread-safe collections that can be used in concurrent environments to ensure safe access and modification by multiple threads.
+These collections are part of the `java.util.concurrent` package and are designed to be used in multithreaded applications.

+### Thread-Safe List Implementations
+- `CopyOnWriteArrayList`: Provides a thread-safe variant of `ArrayList` where all mutative operations (add, set, remove, etc.) are implemented by making a fresh copy of the underlying array.

+### Thread-Safe Set Implementations
+- `CopyOnWriteArraySet`: Similar to `CopyOnWriteArrayList`, this class provides a thread-safe variant of `HashSet` where mutative operations are implemented by making a fresh copy of the underlying array.

+## Thread-Safe Map Implementations
+- `ConcurrentHashMap`: A thread-safe implementation of `Map` where operations are partitioned to allow multiple threads to access and modify the map concurrently without blocking each other.
+- `ConcurrentSkipListMap`: A scalable concurrent `NavigableMap` implementation based on a skip list.

+## Thread-Safe Queue Implementations
+- `ConcurrentLinkedQueue`: A scalable thread-safe queue based on a linked node structure.
+- `LinkedBlockingQueue`: An optionally bounded `BlockingQueue` backed by a linked node structure.

+## Thread-Safe Deque Implementations
+- `ConcurrentLinkedDeque`: A scalable thread-safe deque based on a linked node structure.
+- `LinkedBlockingDeque`: An optionally bounded `BlockingDeque` backed by a linked node structure.

+### Thread-Safe Blocking Queue Implementations
+- `ArrayBlockingQueue`: A bounded `BlockingQueue` backed by an array.
+- `DelayQueue`: A `BlockingQueue` implementation where elements are kept until a specified delay has elapsed.
+- `PriorityBlockingQueue`: A `BlockingQueue` that uses the same ordering rules as `PriorityQueue`.

+These thread-safe collections provide various levels of concurrency support and can be chosen based on the specific requirements of the application.